cnorm35/bridgetown-blog/src/_posts/automating_twilio_webhook_urls.md

 information outside of our `development` environment.

 After ensuring we're in our dev environment, we need to do is find the URL of the running ngrok instance.
-Ngrok has an API endpoint running at port 4040 for the current tunnels.
+Ngrok has an API endpoint running at port `4040` for the current tunnels.
 This endpoint returns an XML response with information about the current tunnels.
 There are 2 tunnels returned, and I grab the one with the name `command_line (http)` which is the second one returned.

-Usually, my ruby HTTP library of choice is [HTTParty](https://github.com/jnunemaker/httparty) but I wanted to set this up using the ruby Net::HTTP lib to keep from introducing another dependency.
+Usually, my ruby HTTP library of choice is [HTTParty](https://github.com/jnunemaker/httparty){:target="_blank"} but I wanted to set this up using the ruby Net::HTTP lib to keep from introducing another dependency.

-Net::HTTP then makes a request to the ngrok endpoint and parses the XML response.
+After ensuring we're in the `development` environment, Net::HTTP then makes a request to the ngrok endpoint and parses the XML response.

-Here's are some examples of the responses it sends back.
+Here are some examples of the response it sends back.

 *Truncated Ngrok response*